 Note, this bread is not super sweet.
 If you want your bread to be sweet, add an extra ¼ cup of brown sugar to the dry ingredients.

-Step 3: Pour the wet ingredients into the dry ingredients and mix well. **NOTE: This batter is going to be runnier than you are used to and that is normal.
+Step 3: Pour the wet ingredients into the dry ingredients and mix well. **NOTE: This batter is going to be runnier than you are used to and that is normal!

-Step 4: Pour your batter into a greased bread loaf tin and bake at 350º F for 40-45 minutes. ¾ the way through baking, you may need to put a piece of tin foil over the baking bread.
+Step 4: Pour your batter into a prepared greased bread loaf tin and bake at 350º F for 40-45 minutes. ¾ the way through baking, you may need to put a piece of tin foil over the baking bread.

 Expert Tips and Recipe FAQ:

+Do not use white rice flour!
 If you use white rice flour, this recipe will turn out very gummy and not very edible.
 Please use brown rice flour as indicated.

 You can easily omit the sesame seeds.

 You can add anything you like but please note, this batter is runnier than others and your heavier mix-ins may sink to the bottom.
-If you want to use chips, I suggest using the mini chocolate chips because they are much lighter.
+If you want to use chips, I suggest using mini chocolate chips because they are much lighter.

 Mix-ins:

-- If you can't eat sesame, feel free to omit the seeds, or use poppy seeds.
+- If you can't eat sesame, feel free to omit the seeds or use poppy seeds.

 - You can substitute flax seeds (whole) for the sesame seeds.